One Day Tour

 8.30am > Returning around 8.30pm from Easter to end October; around 7.30pm from November to Easter)

 (Please be at pick-up 15 minutes prior to departure)

 - Small group Minibus travel: 16 or 32 people

 - Tour guide services of a local knowledgeable guide

 - Visitor attractions entrance fees

-Please bring suitable waterproof jackets and footwear – the weather can change quickly in the north west, and a rain jacket may be needed even if it is bright and sunny when we leave.
-Discounted price is for Students, Seniors over 60 and children between 5 and 15 (we regret we are unable to provide tours for children under 6 years old)
+Please bring suitable waterproof clothing and good footwear – the weather can change quickly in the north west, and a rain jacket may be needed even if it is bright and sunny when we leave.
+Discounted price is for Children between 6 and 15 (we regret we are unable to provide tours for children under 6 years old)